ICD-11: Chapters

-Below is a list of all chapters of the ICD-11 MMS, the primary linearization of the Foundation Component.
+Below is a table of all chapters of the ICD-11 MMS, the primary linearization of the Foundation Component.

 Unlike the ICD-10 codes, the ICD-11 MMS codes never contain the letters I or O, to prevent confusion with the numbers 1 and 0.

 Changes

 Below is a summary of notable changes in the ICD-11 MMS compared to the ICD-10.